Home » Blog » Right of Redemption Georgia: Know Your Legal Options

 Redemption Period Explained

 In Georgia, redemption periods are restricted to specific circumstances.
 The right of redemption applies only when the property was sold for less than its fair market value during the foreclosure auction.
 If this condition is met, you may have the chance to repurchase your home.
+The statutory redemption period in Georgia is typically the first year after the sale, provided certain conditions are met.

 Eligibility for Redemption

+A creditor with an interest in or lien on the property may also exercise the right of redemption.
 Do you know if your property was sold below market value?
 If you’re uncertain, reviewing the foreclosure details and sale documentation may clarify your eligibility.
 Seeking expert guidance could provide further insight into your specific situation.

 Legal Steps to Redeem a Foreclosed Property